Krishna-Gopal-Pathak/Data-Analytics/SQL for Data Analytics/SQL.md

 ## Window Function Types
 - There is no official division of SQL window function into categories.
-- But high level we can divide into three types.
+- But high level we can divide it into three types.
+-
   **Aggregate**
    - SUM
    - AVG